didrichsen/PGR209_Backend_Prog_Exam/README.md

 Welcome to our REST API documentation for our order system for managing orders.
 Our API allows users to create machines and customers, which can then be added to orders.

+The order system is populated with a lot of data when running main, which can queried with a tool like postman.
+If so, see endpoint documentation below.

 ### Creating a machine
 A machine is composed of subassemblies, and each subassembly consists of various parts.
 An already designed machine can be included in multiple orders through order lines.